Vjosa: Albania

 In February 2005, the Albanian government made the Vjose-Narte wetlands a protected area.
 This legislation followed Albania's ratification of the Kyoto Protocol in December 2004.
 The river contributes water to the Vjosë-Levan-Fier irrigation canal, a canal that was built in the 1950s to irrigate the Myzeqe.
 In December 2020, the Albanian portion of the river was designated a "Managed Nature Reserve" by the Albanian government.

 The Vjosa's potential for hydropower has attracted developers to submit proposal to planning authorities for dam projects along the river and its tributaries.
 By 2017, over 2000 dam projects had gained governmental approval on stretches of river throughout the Balkans, including the Vjosa's channel.
 Developers have met with opposition from European nature organisations including RiverWatch, EuroNatur, and EcoAlbania.

 A 2012 study assessed the hydromorphology of the Balkan's rivers, taking into account the structural status of 35,000 river kilometres.
 The study showed that the region's rivers are largely intact, with 30% deemed pristine and 50% slightly modified.

 In February 2020, a campaign to elevate the status of the Vjosa watershed to Vjosa National Park gained approval from 20 environmental groups under the leadership of EcoAlbania.
 The effort to create Europe's first wild river park and save 300 km of rivers and streams targeted several projects identified in a February 2021 proposal.

 In September 2020, Albanian prime minister Edi Rama announced that a protected area will be created around the Vjosa.
 In December 2020, the Albanian government designated the Vjosa River as a "Managed Nature Reserve" or nature park.
 Environmental groups are skeptical of the level of protection afforded by "protected" status.
 A national park designation would prohibit hydroelectric projects, airports, and other development; a protected area designation would not.

 In April 2021 a petition signed by Vjosa River scientists was delivered to Albanian president Ilir Meta.
 The scientists immediate concern is a plan by a Turkish-Albanian venture, Ayen ALB, to build a 50-metre high hydroelectric dam.
 It would be the first development to change the course of Albania's 200 kilometre portion of the river.
 The dam would flood areas populated with the 1,175 animal and plant species—some endangered.
 It would inundate farmland, destroy the river's fishery, and force thousands from their homes.
 Activists maintain that the government should focus on other less damaging renewable energy sources.

-On 15 March 2023, the Vjosa River became a protected national park under the name of the Vjosa Wild River National Park.
+On 15 March 2023, after advocacy and negotiations by individuals including Besjana Guri and Olsi Nika, the Vjosa River became a protected national park under the name of the Vjosa Wild River National Park.